-While they get easily mistaken for each other, stress and anxiety are two different states.
+While they are often lumped together, stress and anxiety are actually two different states.
 Stress is the natural reaction of the entire body to a situation it perceives as new, unpredictable, or threatening.
 Stress can be a good thing in certain situations, as it can make you more focused and motivated, but too much of it can be bad for your health.

-Anxiety is a state of mind where stress is so high, a person will anticipate the worst possible course of events for events that have not happened yet or may not even happen.
+Anxiety is a state of mind where the person feels so much stress that they anticipate the worst possible outcome for events that have not happened yet or that may not even happen at all.

-With all the uncertainty surrounding COVID-19 (strict safety and social distinction measures, sudden developments, the possibility of getting sick, job instability, etc.) – it is normal to feel overwhelmed.
+With all the uncertainty surrounding COVID-19 (the arrival of new variants, sudden new developments, the possibility of getting sick, job instability, etc.), it is normal to feel somewhat overwhelmed.

 Signs of stress or anxiety

-Managing your stress and anxiety at home can be done, even during self-isolation, quarantine or strict social distancing measures.
-Here’s what you can do to reduce your stress and anxiety related to COVID-19.
+It is possible to manage your stress and anxiety at home.
+Here’s what you can do to reduce your stress and anxiety related to COVID-19:

-The digital space is filled with COVID-19 news, often more worrying than positive.
-This constant exposure can take a toll on your mental health, which is why we recommend keeping yourself informed of important measures through federal or provincial press conferences once a day.
-The rest of your digital consumption should be turned towards positive and engaging content that will make you feel good.
-Avoid reading and sharing unreliable sources about COVID-19 – this could add to your stress and anxiety by spreading panic through false information.
+The digital space is filled with news about COVID-19 that’s often more worrisome than positive.
+This constant exposure can take a toll on your mental health.
+Try to limit your digital consumption to positive and engaging content that makes you feel good.
+Avoid reading and sharing information about COVID-19 from unreliable sources—this kind of misinformation can do more harm than good.

 Take care of your body

 Taking care of your body also means keeping a regular sleep schedule and getting enough sleep.
-Try to go to sleep at the same time every day and cut your screen time before you go to bed.
+Try to go to bed at the same time every night and limit your screen time before bedtime.

 Take breaks and stick to a routine

-At home, take regular breaks from your work as well, if possible.
-Take this opportunity take a walk or practice meditation.
+At home, take regular breaks from your work, if possible.
+Take the opportunity to go for a walk or practice meditation.
 There are meditation videos available online to help teach you the benefits of deep breathing when you’re stressed out.

 Know when to seek help

-Self-care to cope with anxiety and stress is possible.
-However, if your unease persists or worsens, it might be time to consider seeking professional help, as it could be a sign your mental health may be deteriorating.
-Know there are resources online to help you.
-You can access a doctor or a psychologist via teleconference.
-There are many help lines in operations in many provinces and ready to take your call should you need it.
-Never hesitate to ask for help to a loved one either.
-They can support you during these difficult times.
+There are ways to cope with anxiety and stress.
+However, if your distress persists or worsens, it might be time to consider seeking professional help, as it could be a sign your mental health is deteriorating.
+There are resources online to help you.
+It is now possible to consult a doctor or psychologist via teleconference.
+There are also help lines ready to take your call.
+They can provide valuable support during these difficult times.